 - Safari in Kruger National Park and spot the “Big 5″ in South Africa’s largest game reserve

-- Get your blood pumping as you come face to face with Great White Sharks from the boat or if you are brave enough, from inside a cage in the water*
+- Get your blood pumping as you come face-to-face with great white sharks from atop a boat or, if you are brave enough, from inside a cage in the water*

 - Surf on the gorgeous beaches of the Wild Coast

-- Hike to the southernmost tip of the African continent
+- Hike to the southwestern tip of the African continent

-- Visit the Apartheid Museum and Robben Island where Nelson Mandela was incarcerated for 29 years
+- Visit the Apartheid Museum as well as Robben Island, where Nelson Mandela was incarcerated for 29 years

-- Feast your eyes on incredible views as you drive along Chapman’s peak en route to the Cape of Good Hope Reserve where you will come face to face with penguins, ostrich and other native species
+- Feast your eyes on incredible views as you drive along Chapman’s Peak en route to the Cape of Good Hope Reserve, where you will see ostrich and other native species up close

 - Have a close encounter with Humpback and Southern Right whales on a whale watching expedition in Plettenberg Bay